Ruth A. Keitz

 Maye in Mexico

 “Maye.”
-Imagine the psychological rape done to her when bits and pieces of her private self were sold in a bundle to me, a person so uncompromising as to pick her remnants from amongst other caches.
+Imagine the psychological rape done to her when bits and pieces of her private self were sold in a bundle to me, a person so uncompromising as to pick her remnants from among other caches.

 Packets of photographs, postcards, and letters purchased in bundles at a collectibles store gave me a partial view of another person’s life from another time and another place.
 That which was personal and private fell into the hands of a stranger.